-- 6.1 The Road Book/s, in electronic format, will be made available to competitors on the Competitor Portal no later than 48 hours prior to the start of the event. - a) The Road Book/s will be the definitive document and takes preference over route marking. - b) Changes to the Road Book/s will be issued, in writing, by the Clerk of the Course and posted on the Electronic Notice Board. - 6.2 The Organisers will make every effort to ensure the consistency of the Road Book. - a) Emergency contact numbers will be printed on the first page of the Road Book. - b) All pages of the Road Book will be numbered sequentially. - c) Every instruction will be numbered sequentially. - d) An instruction will be created where the route changes from the obvious route. - e) The Road Book will be divided into three (3) columns. - i) Column One will be used to display distances:

-At the top of each row in Column One the Total Distance will be indicated.

-At the bottom right of each row in Column One the Intermediate Distance will be indicated.

-- ii) Column Two will have a picture / illustration of the instruction. - iii) Column Three will contain any additional notes that the race organisers wish to bring to the competitors' attention. - f) Each page of the Road Book will have five (5) instructions per page. - g) The margins of the Road Book will be set. - h) The legend and text will be clearly legible and will be at least five millimetres (5mm) in height.

-6.3 The total mileage will be indicated in Arial Bold, at a size of 65 points, at the left top corner of the instruction, for example:
+6.1 The Road Book/s, in electronic format, will be made available to competitors on the Competitor Portal no later than fortyeight (48) hours prior to the start of the event.

+- 6.1.1 The Road Book/s will be the definitive document and takes preference over route marking. - 6.1.2 Changes to the Road Book/s will be issued, in writing, by the Clerk of the Course and posted on the Electronic Notice Board. - 6.2 The Organisers will make every effort to ensure the consistency of the Road Book. - 6.2.1 Emergency contact numbers will be printed on the first page of the Road Book. - 6.2.2 All pages of the Road Book will be numbered sequentially. - 6.2.3 Every instruction will be numbered sequentially. - 6.2.4 An instruction will be created where the route changes from the obvious route. - 6.2.5 The Road Book will be divided into three (3) columns. - a) Column One will be used to display distances: - At the top of each row in Column One the Total Distance will be indicated. - At the bottom right of each row in Column One the Intermediate Distance will be indicated. - b) Column Two will have a picture / illustration of the instruction. - c) Column Three will contain any additional notes that the race organisers wish to bring to the competitors' attention. - 6.2.6 Each page of the Road Book will have five (5) instructions per page. - 6.2.7 The margins of the Road Book will be set. - 6.2.8 The legend and text will be clearly legible and will be at least five millimetres (5mm) in height. - 6.3 The total mileage will be indicated in Arial Bold, at a size of 65 points, at the left top corner of the instruction, for example: